-In these 32 new writing prompts, students will think about the prevalence and availability of drugs and alcohol, as well as the mental and physical effects that substance abuse can have on a person.
+In these Substance Abuse Prevention Prompts, students will think about the prevalence and availability of drugs and alcohol, as well as the mental and physical effects that substance abuse can have on a person.
 As they imagine ways to say no and figure out how they would help a friend who was having trouble with substance abuse, students will gain a deeper understanding of the different types of pressure they face and the various reasons that some people might turn to mood-altering substances in the first place.

 This October, participate in National Substance Abuse Prevention Month by teaching your students about the dangers of drugs and alcohol.
 Substance abuse is on the rise, with kids and teens all across the country usually able to get easy access to drugs and other illicit substances from their friends.